John Swett: Criticism

 In his 1878 book The Poison Fountain Zachariah Montgomery criticized, among other things, Swett's autocratic style.
 He states the following on page 111:

 It must be remembered that Superintendent Swett maintains the proposition that parents have no remedy against the teachers, and that:

 "As a general thing the only persons who have a legal right to give orders to the teacher are his employers, namely, the committee in some States, and in others the directors or trustees.
 If his conduct is approved by his employers the parents have no remedy as against him or them."
 (See Swett's Biennial Report, 1864, page 166.)

 And we must not forget that this same superintendent has said that: " The vulgar impression that parents have a legal right to dictate to teachers is entirely erroneous."

 In his 1876 book, History of the Public School Systems of California, Swett becomes one of the first Californian educators to specify that mature children actually belong to the state or society, writing:

 "Children arrived at the age of maturity belong, not to the parents, but to the State, to society, to the country."

+Legacy

+He is most widely remembered today as the namesake of the high school attended by Eric the Actor.